 It’s important to remember that if the defacement of the property is impermanent or removable, it is still vandalism.
 That means even if you draw something that is easily cleaned off, you can still be charged.

-If you’re confused as to whether or not your actions counted as vandalism, you can get a free consultation with a Tustin vandalism attorney.
+If you’re confused as to whether or not your actions count as vandalism, you can get a free consultation with our vandalism attorney serving Tustin.
 Our team will listen to your side of the story and tell you what the next steps for your case should be, as well as what we can do for you.

 For a free legal consultation with a vandalism lawyer serving Tustin, call (310) 896-2723